 She was born Isabella MacDuff in 1285, the third daughter of the Earl of Fife, and was married when still a child to John Comyn, Earl of Buchan, thirty years her senior.

 The Comyns were the most powerful family in Scotland and had dominated political life in the country for decades but they had rivals the most formidable of whom were the Bruce Clan.
-Neither family however, had succeeded in uniting the country behind their to the throne left vacant by the premature death of the Maid of Norway, that decision after all claims had been thoroughly researched by a specially appointed Commission had been left to King Edward I of England, the supposedly impartial arbiter of competing ambitions.
+Neither family however, had succeeded in uniting the country behind their claim to the throne left vacant by the premature death of the Maid of Norway, that decision after all claims had been thoroughly researched by a specially appointed Commission had been left to King Edward I of England, the supposedly impartial arbiter of competing ambitions.

 In 1292, he chose John Balliol, the uncle of Isabella’s husband, ahead of the Bruce family despite the latter’s closer proximity of blood to the ruling dynasty but then his decision had never been impartial.
 Far from it, he sought hegemony, if not outright control over Scotland and believed Balliol was a man he could best dominate and control.
 He was right and Balliol was indeed to prove a weak King but as much for reasons of poor strategic thinking as any lack of moral courage on his part.
 His attempts to assert Scottish sovereignty were too blunt and too soon, particularly his 1295 treaty with England’s enemy France that established the Auld Alliance and merely provoked Edward into intervening earlier than might otherwise have been the case.
 In 1296, he invaded Scotland decisively defeating the Scots Army on 27 April at the Battle of Dunbar.

 Following the rout of his army Balliol surrendered himself to Edward and on 27 July in a ceremony that saw the insignia of his rank torn from his royal robes earning him the name Toom Tabard, or Empty Coat, he was forced to abdicate.